Electrical Engineering Technology

 Program Mission

-The Electronics Engineering Technology (EET) Program strives to ensure that graduates have the competence, skill, and expertise to develop practical designs and modifications for the implementation, operation, and production of complex systems to meet the ongoing needs of private and public industries.
+The Electrical Engineering Technology (EET) Program strives to ensure that graduates have the competence, skill, and expertise to develop practical designs and modifications for the implementation, operation, and production of complex systems to meet the ongoing needs of private and public industries.

 What's the difference between EET and EE?